AndreiCostinescu/HMAR_Location/README.md

 - added evaluation, prediction, read datafile classes
 - evaluation is to evaluate during prediction
 - prediction is to gather the data and save it to be outputed

+[23]
+- 21/04/2017
+- added results
+- added new data recordings
+- encased everything in class except algo and core